 Originally from Ohio, Cody holds degrees from Bowling Green State University, the University of Michigan, and the University of North Carolina at Greensboro.
 At the Bass Violin Shop, he manages double bass and bow sales, showroom inventory, double bass rentals, the BVS website, and is resident photographer for our social media pages.
-Most recently, Cody trained with Lynn Hannings at the University of New Hampshire Violin Craftsmanship Institute and is in charge of bass bow rehairs through our shop!
+Most recently, Cody trained with Lynn Hannings at the University of New Hampshire Violin Craftsmanship Institute and is in charge of bow rehairs and repairs.

 In addition to being an essential member of the BVS team, he is the Associate Principal Bass of the Winston-Salem Symphony, Assistant Principal Bass of the Greensboro Symphony Orchestra.
 As a freelance bassist, he performs regularly with the North Carolina Symphony, North Carolina Opera orchestra, Charleston Symphony, and others.